progit/progit2/CONTRIBUTING.md

 ## Licensing

 By opening a pull request to this repository, you agree to provide your work under the [project license](LICENSE.asc).
+Also, you agree to grant such license of your work as is required for the purposes of future print editions to @ben and @schacon.
+Should your changes appear in a printed edition, you'll be included in the [contributors list](book/contributors.asc).

 ## Small Corrections